 It strips away extraneous elements, such as grid lines, to keep the focus on the data itself.
 Complete themes such as theme_light() and the theme() function allowed Scherer and Karamanis to create a decluttered visualization that communicates effectively.

 It uses well-chosen colors.
-The scale_fill_viridis_d() allowed them to create a color scheme that demonstrates differences between groups, is colorblind friendly, and shows up well when printed in grayscale.
+The scale_fill_viridis_d() function allowed them to create a color scheme that demonstrates differences between groups, is colorblind friendly, and shows up well when printed in grayscale.

 It uses small multiples to break data from two decades and eight regions into a set of graphs that come together to create a single plot.
 With a single call to the facet_grid() function, Scherer and Karamanis created over 100 small multiples that the tool automatically combined into a single plot.